damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/field-marketing/index.html.md

 ## After and Event

-- Fill out after event survey- send any relevant feedback on event to marketing event staff.
+- Fill out after event survey.
+- Add event debrief to event issue in marketing project.
+The debrief should include the following if applicable:
     - Was the event valuable?
         - Would you go again/ should we go again?
         - Did we get good leads/ contacts?